Magnus Molin

-Magnus Molin (born August 21, 1979) is a male former international table tennis player from Sweden.
+Magnus Molin (born 21 August 1979) is a Swedish former international table tennis player.

 He won a bronze medal at the 2001 World Table Tennis Championships in the Swaythling Cup (men's team event) with Fredrik Håkansson, Peter Karlsson, Jörgen Persson and Jan-Ove Waldner for Sweden.

 He also won two European Table Tennis Championships gold medals in 2000 and 2002.